It is possible to get pregnant on every day of a woman’s cycle.

 A woman is likely to get pregnant on the days right after her period.

 Myth.
-In most menstrual cycles, there are some days between the end of the menstruation and the beginning of the fertile window; however, in some unusual cycles, the fertile window starts before her period ends.
+In most menstrual cycles, there are some days between the end of the period and the beginning of the fertile window; however, in some unusual cycles, the fertile window starts before her period ends.
 This is more common in women who are nearing menopause.

 A woman is likely to get pregnant on the days right before her period.

 Myth.
 In most menstrual cycles, there are at least 10 days after ovulation and before the next period.
 Intercourse during these days will not result in pregnancy.
-However, in some unusual cycles, ovulation and the fertile window may be delayed, so you cannot rely on counting days to know for sure when ovulation happens
+However, in some unusual cycles, ovulation and the fertile window may be delayed, so you cannot rely on counting days to know for sure when ovulation happens.

 A woman is likely to get pregnant around the middle of her cycle.

 Myth and fact.
 For many women, ovulation happens around the middle of the cycle.
 However, in women with regular cycles, ovulation may occur as early as day 9 or as late as day 21.
 With an irregular cycle, ovulation may occur even earlier than day 9 or much later than day 21.

 A woman is less likely to get pregnant on days when vaginal secretions are present.

 Myth.
 In the days prior to ovulation, the cervix (the opening of the uterus) increases production of vaginal secretions.
 Days without noticeable secretions are less likely to be fertile, but may still have some possibility of pregnancy.